FAQs About the Compact Requirements

 Hanging Out, Studying, or Working on a Project With Friends or Colleagues

-Getting Around Campus and NYC
+Getting Around Campus and New York City

 Follow the Compact, as well as state and city guidelines.

 Remember, face coverings are required in a number of public places, including mass transit.
-Avoid crowds and remember to use hand sanitizer too.
+Avoid crowds and remember to use hand sanitizer, too.

 The health and safety of our students, faculty and staff are the University’s highest priority.
 This is embedded in our policies and procedures.